 The District was formed to finance and acquire or construct amenities that are subsequently dedicated to the Town for operation.
 The District does not own or operate infrastructure.
-Since formation, District bonds have been issued, and the proceeds used to acquire or construct public amenities including roadways, sidewalks and a park.
-The District is authorized to issue bonds up to \$99,000,000.
+Since formation, District bonds have been issued, and the proceeds used to acquire or construct public amenities including roadways and sidewalks.
+The District is authorized to issue bonds up to \$60,000,000.

 The District general obligation bonds have a 25-year term.
-In the event that the District board decides at a future time to dissolve the District, State statute provides that all taxable property in the District will remain subject to the lien for the payment of the bonds until all bonds have been defeased.
+In the event that the District board decides at t future time to dissolve the District, State statute provides that all taxable property in the District will remain subject to the lien for the payment of the bonds until all bonds have been defeased.